The path I choose as an artist is to instigate wonder.

-I have little appetite for the art world, and its games of language and posturing for price and status and self-deception.
+I have little appetite for the art world, its frail wordgames, posturing for price and status, and ringing self-deception.
+I just love paint, helping it do magic.
 My pieces are functional objects, meant to engage the viewer, and they aren’t about words.
 They are perfect for the wall just off a therapist’s couch, or for a meeting room where people need their brains to do smart stuff, or for a spot in your home that you look at often.
 They seem still, then they’re different, then you look and it doesn’t look like you remember it.
-Seems to me that’s actual value.
+Seems to me that’s actual, practical value.
 They’re signed on the back.

 In the US, I worked exclusively in oils, on finely crafted wood panels.
-I’d certainly love to do that again, when I have access to everything I need to do what.
+I’d certainly love to do that again, but these days it’s thick birch ply.
 I used to look down on acrylics, as oils just feel more…luxurious, but they are also very liberating.
 Oils are acidic, and also dry very slowly, and don’t play well with mixed media, but with acrylic, I can chop up cotton lace, pile it up with thickeners, wait 20 minutes and then go in with more color, and just keep working without pause, no problem.
 They allow me to be very spontaneous and reactive, chasing ahead of my imagination like a fairy with teeth.